postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/microsoft-power-automate.md

 ## Get the Microsoft Power Automate webhook URL

-Log in to [Microsoft Power Automate](https://flow.microsoft.com/en-us/), and go to `My Flows`.
+Sign in to [Microsoft Power Automate](https://flow.microsoft.com/en-us/), and go to `My Flows`.
 Select `Create from Blank` in the top-right corner.

 ![create connector](https://assets.postman.com/postman-docs/58858272.jpg)